philgzl/dsp-primer/README.md

       This will consistently give a correct frequency axis regardless of <img src="https://render.githubusercontent.com/render/math?math=N"> being even or odd.
 You can also use the `numpy.fft.fftfreq` or `np.fft.rfftfreq` functions.

-### Examples

-Below I plot a series of common Fourier transforms.
+**More examples**: Below I plot a series of common Fourier transforms.

 ```python